This policy provides guidelines for the use of the University name, seal, UCSF logo, and adherence to the UCSF brand identity.

 D. The Chancellor is delegated authority to permit use of the names “University of California, San Francisco,” “UC San Francisco,” and “UCSF” for any official purpose.

-E. All sub-brand and department logos must be approved by the UCSF Office of Strategic Communications and University Relations and created only by UCSF Documents and Media or other designer (such as UCSF Health Marketing) designated by University Relations.
+E. All sub-brand and department logos must be approved by the UCSF Office of Communications and created only by UCSF Documents and Media or other designer (such as UCSF Health Marketing) designated by the Office of Communications.
 No other logos, marks, or artwork should be used to represent UCSF-affiliated groups (departments, centers, programs, labs, etc.)

-The UCSF Office of Strategic Communications and University Relations has full and final authority over how the UCSF name, UCSF logos, signature, and tagline (including those associated with sub-brands, departments, and programs), may be used, and by whom.
+The UCSF Office of Communications has full and final authority over how the UCSF name, UCSF logos, signature, and tagline (including those associated with sub-brands, departments, and programs), may be used, and by whom.

-UCSF Office of Strategic Communications and University Relations has full and final authority over UCSF brand identity, and is responsible for creation and maintenance of the UCSF brand guidelines, including addressing needs for new or modified guidelines.
+UCSF Office of Communications has full and final authority over UCSF brand identity, and is responsible for creation and maintenance of the UCSF brand guidelines, including addressing needs for new or modified guidelines.